 How Much to Borrow

 This calculator helps you decide how much of the net college costs (e.g., the family contribution) should be paid from income and assets (or a short-term payment plan), and how much you should borrow through education loans to help pay the bill.
+Credible also offers a calculator tool to help estimate the costs of a student loan.

 Clearly, you could always borrow the full amount using the PLUS loan or private student loans.
 But it is always better to minimize your debt, and pay as much as possible from current income along the way.
 Keep in mind that even if you can afford the loan's monthly payments (assuming that the interest isn't subsidized or capitalized and the repayment obligation isn't deferred) for the first year's loans, you need to preserve the ability to borrow more money during subsequent years.